ritikjadhav/unfold_blog/README.md

 ## Project Description

-UnFold is a full-stack blogging application where users can share their thoughts, stories, and experiences.
-The application is built with modern web technologies, featuring a robust backend with Prisma, and Hono for efficient data handling.
-The frontend is built using React and Vite for fast and responsive user experiences.
-This project promotes clean architecture with reusable TypeScript utilities shared across the frontend and backend, ensuring seamless integration and a maintainable codebase.

-## Technologies Used

-### Backend
-- Hono
-- Prisma
-- TypeScript

-### Frontend
-- React
-- Vite
-- TypeScript
-- Tailwind CSS

-### Common
-- Shared TypeScript utilities

-## Setup Instructions

-### Prerequisites
-- Node.js (v14 or higher)
-- npm or yarn

-### Backend Setup

-1. Navigate to the `backend` directory:
-    ```sh
-    cd backend
-    ```

-2. Install dependencies:
-    ```sh
-    npm install
-    ```

-3. Set up environment variables by copying `.env.example` to `.env` and filling in the required values.

-4. Run Prisma migrations:
-    ```sh
-    npx prisma migrate dev
-    ```

-5. Start the backend server:
-    ```sh
-    npm run dev
-    ```

-### Frontend Setup

-1. Navigate to the `frontend` directory:
-    ```sh
-    cd frontend
-    ```

-2. Install dependencies:
-    ```sh
-    npm install
-    ```

-3. Start the frontend development server:
-    ```sh
-    npm run dev
-    ```

-### Common Setup

-1. Navigate to the `common` directory:
-    ```sh
-    cd common
-    ```

-2. Install dependencies:
-    ```sh
-    npm install
-    ```

-3. Build the shared utilities:
-    ```sh
-    npm run build
-    ```

-## Running the Project

-1. Start the backend server as described in the Backend Setup section.
-2. Start the frontend server as described in the Frontend Setup section.

-Once both servers are running, you can access the application in your browser.
+UnFold is a full-stack blogging platform where users can share their thoughts, stories, and experiences.
+The application is built using modern web technologies, with a backend powered by Hono.js and Prisma for efficient data management, and a frontend developed with React and Vite to provide a smooth, responsive user experience.
+The project follows clean architecture principles, featuring reusable TypeScript utilities shared between the frontend and backend for seamless integration and maintainability.

+### Features

+- **Create and Manage Blogs**: Users can create, edit, and delete their blogs effortlessly.
+- **Responsive Design**: Optimized for both desktop and mobile devices, ensuring a great user experience.
+- **User Authentication**: Secure authentication to manage user-generated content.

+### Tech Stack

+- **Frontend**: React.js, Tailwind CSS
+- **Backend**: Hono.js
+- **Database**: PostgreSQL
+- **Deployment**: Cloudflare Workers

+## Project Structure

+### Frontend (React.js)

+- Handles the user interface and client-side logic.
+- Built with React.js and styled using Tailwind CSS.

+### Backend (Hono.js)

+- Manages APIs and server-side operations.
+- Integrated with a PostgreSQL database to store and manage blog data.